Deployment (container)

 • COLLABORA_HOST_URL – URL of an external Collabora service (see External Collabora Online service section for details).
 If unset, the embedded Collabora service will start instead of using external one.

-• DISABLE_EMBEDDED_MONGODB – set to true to disable the embedded MongoDB server (see External MongoDB Database below).
+• DISABLE_EMBEDDED_MONGODB – set to true to disable the embedded MongoDB server (see External MongoDB database section below).

 • Self-Signed SSL Certificates